ALVIN-YANG/LQDownloadManager/README.md

 ## License

-MarkyMark is available under the MIT license.
+LQDownloadManager is available under the MIT license.
 See the LICENSE file for more info.